 2. Walk Around Punta Del Diablo

 Unlike most other cities we visited in South America, Punta Del Diablo had no defined city center or central square.
 Though the residential areas of the city sprawl quite a bit, the main part of town is pretty small, so you can walk across most of it in about 15 minutes.

 However, we took our time one afternoon to wander the dirt side streets, admire the beach houses, and visit some of the tiendas.
 We were there in the low season, so many of the shops and restaurants close or decrease their hours.
 There are quite a few ice cream vendors if you need a refreshing snack while you walk through town!

 Santa Teresa National Park encompasses some of the land around Punta Del Diablo.
 This lush area has some pretty trails, wildlife, and camping.
 Visiting the park can be a nice way to see some more of the country that surrounds Uruguay’s coast.
 There is also an old military fort that can be explored for a small fee.

-The park is reachable from Punta Del Diablo by bus.
+The park is reachable from Punta Del Diablo by buses heading north on route 9.
 Many also reach the park by rental bike or horseback tour.
-Tours can be booked and bikes rented in town.
-If you’re up for a reasonable walk, you can follow the coast north along Playa Grande (which also lies within the park boundaries) to Playa del Barco, then head inland towards the park entrance.
+You can book tours and rent bikes in town.
+If you’re up for a reasonable walk, you can follow the coast north along Playa Grande (which also lies within the park boundaries) to Playa del Barco, then head inland towards the park entrance, fort, and camping areas.